 - In Thomas Malory's magnum opus Le Morte d'Arthur, a poor cowherd seems to just walk up to King Arthur and asks a favor of him.
 In fact, a lot of quests and tales begin with some stranger just waltzing in to say/do something.

 - The Green Knight from Sir Gawain and the Green Knight rides his horse straight into the main hall during a feast.

-- Fflewddur Fflam in the Prydain Chronicles was king of a country so small you could walk across the whole thing in a single day.
-Children would often play games and sports in his throne room because of ease of access, and they knew that he was far more likely to join in their games then shoo them out of the castle.
+- Fflewddur Fflam in the Prydain Chronicles is king of a country so small you can walk across the whole thing in a single day.
+Children often play games and sports in his throne room because of ease of access, and they know that he is far more likely to join in their games than shoo them out of the castle.

 - Deconstructed in Septimus Heap, since the lack of guarding results in Princess Jenna being kidnapped.